Master of Business Administration

 BA 7311.
 Managing Business Projects.
 3 Semester Hours.

 This course provides a management perspective on managing projects.
 It examines the basic nature of managing business, public, engineering and information systems projects, including the specific insights and techniques required.
 Issues such as the selection and management of the project team, project initiation, implementation and termination are addressed.
-This course is cross-listed with BA 7353.
-Students who have previously received credit for BA 7311 may not enroll in this course.

 BA 7322.
 E-Commerce.
 3 Semester Hours.